 Fill any gaps with strips of denim cut to size.

-I also some times use denim belt loops as handy tags, like with my DIY coffee pot cozy.
+I also sometimes use denim belt loops as handy tags, like with my DIY coffee pot cosy.

 How To Make A Seam Denim Photo Frame

-This denim photo frame is made in a totally different way to the one above.
+This denim photo frame is made differently from the one above.

-1. The first thing to do with this frame is to make a paper template pattern.
-If the photo frame you are upcycling is square you will only need to make one paper template.
+Step 1: The first thing to do with this frame is to make a paper template pattern.
+If the photo frame you are upcycling is square, you only need to make one paper template.

-However, if the photo frame is rectangle then you will need to make 2 paper templates.
+However, if the photo frame is rectangular, you must make two paper templates.
 One for the long side and another for the shorter side.

-To make the paper template, measure the width of the wood going around the frame.
-Make sure you include the sides as well as the front of the frame.
-Then cut the paper frame at an angle to the miter angles on the front of the frame.
+To make the paper template, measure the width of the wood around the frame.
+Ensure you include the sides and the front of the frame.
+Then cut the paper frame at an angle to the mitre angles on the front of the frame.

-2. Next, using the template cut out 4 pieces of denim seams.
-Make sure that the seams are all in the same place, that is the middle of the front of the frame.
+Step 2: Using the template, cut out four denim seams.
+Make sure that the seams are all in the same place: the middle of the front of the frame.

-3. Next, glue the seams to the photo frame one by one.
+Step 3: Next, glue the seams to the photo frame one by one.
 Make sure that the mitred corners meet up.
-I found that a fabric glue was good for this.
+I found that fabric glue was good for this.

-I really liked the look of this upcycled jeans seam denim photo frame, I made another one in lighter denim.
+I liked the look of this upcycled jeans seam denim photo frame; I made another one in lighter denim.

 Denim Photo Frame